The Perceived Impact of Environment on Health in Italy: a Penalized Ordinal Regression Approach: Application

-Some aspects remain unaddressed in the proposed methodology, namely the selection of hyperparameters and the quantification of uncertainty in the estimates.
+Some aspects remain unaddressed in the model proposed above, i.e., the selection of the hyperparameters.
 As discussed in Subsection \ref{subsec:semi}, the hyperparameters $\lambda$, $\alpha$, and $\rho$ regulate, respectively, the overall degree of penalization, the ridge–lasso trade-off, and the parallel–nonparallel assumption.
-While setting $\alpha = 0.5$ provides a compromise between aggressive and conservative covariate selection, the practical choice of $\lambda$ and $\rho$ is less straightforward.
-We then conduct a grid search over $\log_{10}(\lambda) \in \{-6.00, -5.33,-4.67,-4.00,-3.33,-2.67, -2.00\}$ and $\rho \in \{0.50, 0.67, 0.83, 1.00, 1.17, 1.33, 1.50\}$.
-This choice permits us to investigate $49$ configurations with varying degrees of penalization in a reasonable amount of time.
-To assess sensitivity to the choice $\alpha$, we also compare results under $\alpha = 0$ (Ridge) and $\alpha = 1$ (Lasso).
+While setting $\alpha = 0.5$ provides a compromise between non- and too conservative covariate selection, the practical choice of $\lambda$ and $\rho$ is not straightforward.
+Hyperparameters were selected using $20\%$ of the data for training, which was excluded from subsequent analyses.
+We conducted a grid search over values of $\log (\lambda) \in \{-13.82, -12.28, -10.75, -9.21, -7.68, -6.14, -4.61\}$ and $\rho \in \{0.05, 0.46, 0.87, 1.28, 1.68, 2.09, 2.50\}$, and compared the out-of-sample performance using five-fold cross-validation and the Ranked Probability Score (RPS) metrics.
+The RPS is a well-known metric for evaluating the probabilistic forecasts of ordinal models, which assesses the entire shape of the predicted distribution.
+In total, we investigated $49$ configurations with varying degrees of penalization.
+Out-of-sample performance metrics are reported in the SM.

+In the application, we selected $\rho = 1.275$ and $\log(\lambda) = -7.68$.
+This choice does not correspond to the optimal value in the analyses (which, based on the average RPS, would be $\log(\lambda) = -7.68$ and $\rho =2.5$), but represents a compromise to avoid substantial losses in the case of excessive penalization.
+Indeed, a large $\rho$ leads to considerable losses when $\lambda$ becomes large, while it appears to have little influence when $\lambda$ decreases.
+We then set $\lambda$ to be the largest value that does not produce substantial drops, selecting an intermediate $\rho$ to prevent us from large losses associated with substantial drops in predictive performance when $\lambda$ is set large.
+Additional details are reported in the SM, along with a graphical assessment of how the effects of interest change under alternative hyperparameter specifications.